jongio/vscodespaces/vs-online/reference/personalizing.md

     - `setup.sh`
     - `setup`

-    On a Windows-based Codespace:
+    On Windows-based codespaces:
     - `bootstrap.ps1`
     - `bootstrap.bat`

 If none of these files are found, any files and folders starting with `.` are symlinked to the home (`~` or `$HOME` on Linux, `%HOMEPATH%` on Windows) directory.
 In addition, a couple of files are picked up automatically by convention for sourcing.

-On a Linux-based Codespace:
+On Linux-based codespaces:
   - `sourcer.zsh` for zsh shell
   - `sourcer.sh` for Bash and other shell

-On a Windows-based Codespace:
+On Windows-based codespaces:
   - `profile.ps1` for PowerShell

 Please note that this last part only happens when you did not specify any install command and none of the pre-configured install scripts listed above are found.